15 Easy Ways to Save Energy (And Money!) In The Home

 If you are struggling with your energy bills, do seek help.
 Speak to your supplier first – some energy suppliers offer hardship funds that you can access and can offer payment plans.

-You can also contact your local council.
-In the Spring Budget, it was announced that local councils would receive additional funding to help support those struggling with the costs of living.
+You can also contact your local council to see if they have funding to help support those struggling with the costs of living.
 It is well worth getting in touch with them.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.